Hypnotherapy and Fertility

 Many different approaches are now available including “HypnoBirthing – The Mongan Method”, Blissful Birth, Mindful Mamma, Confident Childbirth, Natal Hypnotherapy and Hypnobabies.
 All of these programmes will teach similar techniques.

-We strongly recommend that when you do choose a practitioner you ensure they are a trained hypnotherapist.
+We strongly recommend that when you do choose a practitioner you ensure they are a trained hypnotherapist in Newcastle.
 You can find a list of practitioners in our Hypnotherapy directory.
 The creators of Blissful Birth, Confident Childbirth and Mindful Mamma are also NCH registered Hypnotherapists.

 How does it work?